BREMNER MINE

 FAQ

 All the pictures and descriptions sound amazing!
 How do I know what’s right for me?
-Here are some things to think about when selecting a trip:
+Please see our blog post dedicated to the subject of choosing the best multi-day trip for you.

 We pride ourselves on cooking healthy and delicious meals even under the most adverse conditions!
-Your exact menu will depend on the trip, your guide, and the dietary preferences/restrictions you list in your Trip Application.
-No matter what kind of cook your guide is at home, all our guides are well-trained backcountry chefs and use time-tested recipes from our proprietary cookbook for their trips.
+Your guide will create a custom menu based on the length and logistics of your trip, and the dietary preferences/restrictions you list in your Trip Application.
+All our guides are well-trained backcountry chefs and use time-tested recipes from our proprietary cookbook for their trips.
 We carry a plentiful and varied stock of ingredients and most meals are prepared from scratch (allowing for easy substitutions, additions or subtractions of ingredients).
-We onlyt use pre-packed freeze-dried meals on summit pushes on our mountaineering expeditions.
+We only use pre-packed freeze-dried meals on summit pushes on our mountaineering expeditions.

 Meals for most trips start with Lunch on the first day and end with Lunch on the last day. *